2000s: Popular culture

-9/11 damaged popular culture in the early 2000s.
-It caused greater sensitivity in media imagery.
-Following its use in radio and TV broadcasts after the event, Enya's Only Time became a commercial hit; and pictured above is a Ms. magazine cover showcasing "9/11 widows".

 Five Olympic Games were held in the 2000s, Sydney in 2000, Salt Lake City in 2002, Athens in 2004, Turin in 2006 and Beijing in 2008.

 Warner Bros.'
 Harry Potter and The Lord of the Rings were the highest-grossing fantasy film series during the decade, based on J. K. Rowling's and J. R. R. Tolkien's novel series respectively.
 The final Harry Potter book released in 2007.

-Mockumentaries grew in the 2000s, with mockumentary films such as Borat in 2006, and the popular documentaries Super Size Me and Fahrenheit 9/11 in 2004.
+Mockumentaries grew in the 2000s, with mockumentary films such as Borat in 2006, and documentaries like Super Size Me, Bowling for Columbine, and Fahrenheit 9/11 were popular in the 2000s.

 The Y2K aesthetic was popular in the late 1990s and early 2000s, named after the Y2K bug scare that caused concern between 1999 and 2000.
 This period was defined by then-new technology such as the 2001 iPod Classic, digital cameras, and fashion such as shiny metallic clothing.

 The 2000s saw the rise of the Big Tech companies like Alphabet (Google), Amazon, Apple, Meta (then Facebook), and Microsoft, all headquartered in the West Coast of the United States.

-SpongeBob SquarePants and other cartoons like Avatar: The Last Airbender, Teen Titans, The Fairly OddParents, Danny Phantom, Kim Possible, The Proud Family, The Powerpuff Girls, Ben 10, The Boondocks, Futurama, Family Guy, King of the Hill, Ed, Edd n Eddy, Invader Zim, Courage the Cowardly Dog, Justice League Unlimited, What's New, Scooby-Doo?, Samurai Jack, and Total Drama Island were popular in the 2000s.